jembi/openhim-core-js/packaging/README.md

 Login: openhie
 PPA: release

+# Bundled Release

+A bundled release will ensure all the relevant dependencies re downloaded and bundled into a built version of the OpenHIM core.
+Only the relevant scripts need to to run the OpenHIM core is added to the bundled release.

+To create a new build release, execute to the below command.
+This does assume that your Linux distribution has the `zip` module installed

+`./build-release-zip.sh <TAG>`

+E.g

+`./build-release-zip.sh v5.2.4`

 # CentOS RPM Packaging

 Building the CentOS package makes uses of a CentOS docker container which runs various commands to build the package.